Krauss-Maffei ML 4000: Disposition

-American locomotive technology began to catch up in the late 1960s, and the operation of diesel-hydraulic locomotives, while useful, was no longer justifiable.
+American locomotive technology began to catch up in the late 1960s, and the operation of diesel–hydraulic locomotives, while useful, was no longer justifiable.
 SP and other railroads had made their horsepower needs known and American builders responded by increasing horsepower on single-engine locomotives.
 In 1966, SP first ordered the EMD SD40 and SD45 locomotives from EMD.
-These new EMD locomotives, along with the U30C and U33Cs from General Electric, quickly became the new high horsepower units of choice.
+These new EMD locomotives, along with the U30C and U33Cs from General Electric, quickly became the new high-horsepower units of choice.
 In 1967, a deadline of ML-4000 cab units appeared at the Sacramento Locomotive Works.
-Hood units soon appeared in the deadline, and the first ML-4000s were retired in September of that year.
-The Pacific Locomotive Association (the organization that operates the Niles Canyon Railway) came to SP with a request of a diesel-hydraulic powered railfan passenger excursion, preferably with a ML-4000 cab unit.
-However, the cab units were no longer operational, so hood unit number 9120, along with a pair of EMD FP7s powered a series of railfan passenger excursions in the spring of 1967, the only time an ML-4000 was used in passenger service.
-On February 13, 1968, SP announced the end of its diesel-hydraulic locomotive program.
+Hood units soon followed in the deadline, and the first ML-4000s were retired in September of that year.

+The Pacific Locomotive Association (the organization that operates the Niles Canyon Railway) came to SP with a request of a diesel–hydraulic–powered railfan passenger excursion, preferably with an ML-4000 cab unit.
+However, the cab units were no longer operational, so hood unit number 9120 along with a pair of EMD FP7s powered a series of railfan passenger excursions in the spring of 1967, the only time an ML-4000 was used in passenger service.
+On February 13, 1968, SP announced the end of its diesel–hydraulic locomotive program.
 By the end of the year, all ML-4000s had been retired.
-The trio of ALCO diesel-hydraulics fared slightly better, and were not retired until 1973.
+The trio of ALCO diesel–hydraulics fared slightly better, and were not retired until 1973.
 The powered trucks were salvaged from some of the scrapped ML 4000's and sold to Plasser & Theurer, where they were installed on that company's self-propelled ballast cleaners.

 The camera car

 Before the end of 1968, all but one of the ML 4000s were scrapped at Sacramento.
-The survivor, number 9113 (originally numbered 9010) was converted into a "camera car" between 1968 and 1969 at the Sacramento Locomotive Works.
+The survivor, number 9113 (originally numbered 9010) was converted into a camera car between 1968 and 1969 at the Sacramento Locomotive Works.
 It emerged as SPMW #1, but was later renumbered SPMW 1166 due to SP's traffic computer requiring 4 digits.
 In June 1969, it was finally renumbered to SP 8799.
 Its purpose was to record films for a computerized locomotive simulator for engineer training.
-The most drastic change in appearance was the locomotive's short hood (or "nose").
+The most drastic change in appearance was the locomotive's short hood (or nose).
 It was completely rebuilt to house camera equipment and heavy, thick steel was used for collision protection.
 The front transmission was removed to house a generator to power the camera equipment.
 The generator drew fuel from the locomotive's original fuel tank.
 The two engines and rear transmission, though disabled, remained in the engine for weight.
 All of the controls remained in the cab so that it could control a locomotive pushing behind it, much like a cab car is used on a commuter train.
 The camera car could be put on the lead of any train, but it mostly made special trips with just one locomotive behind it for power.
-SP 8799 was based out of SP's West Colton Yard in Southern California until it was retired in 1984.
+SP 8799 was based in SP's West Colton Yard in Southern California until it was retired in 1984.